Deniskakaka/play-cards/README.md

 # play-cards
-this maket has one size 1440px it is not mobale virsion
+this maket has one size 1440px it is not have mobale virsion

 # use technologies:
  <ol>